DomResc/docker-backup-tools/README.md

 **Problem: Backup is running slowly**

+- Ensure pigz is installed on your host system for faster compression
 - Increase the number of parallel jobs with `--jobs` option
 - Use a lower compression level (1-3) for faster backups
 - Store backups on SSD rather than HDD